-- Enter the search phrase: "selling human tissue" - Examine results of the search - Change the search phrase: "human tissue ethics" - Examine results of the search - Students listen and take notes. - 1 Consider using an electronic white board or document camera to display the search results. - 1 Consult with a school librarian/media specialist for additional search phrase ideas if needed.
+- Enter the search phrase: "genocide prevention" - Examine results of the search - Change the search phrase: "organization to stop genocide" - Examine results of the search - Students listen and take notes. - Consider using an electronic white board or document camera to display the search results. - Consult with a school librarian/media specialist for additional search phrase ideas if needed.